 “The way to apply SEO in a broader way is to channel its specific technical endeavors into content marketing.
 Conversely, the only way to ensure the success of content marketing is to apply SEO techniques in its implementation.”

 The most basic example is the way we use keywords to develop an SEO strategy, and we use those keywords in content marketing to help deliver better SEO.
-In 2016, the interplay between content and SEO are inescapable.
+In 2020, the interplay between content and SEO is inescapable.
 In fact, it’s a good idea to get your SEO team involved as you develop your content marketing strategy.

 When optimizing content to improve SEO, you should be, “optimizing the robots.txt, enhancing metadata, utilizing proper tags, and constructing a strategic sitemap,” Kissmetrics explains.